History of the alphabet: Latin alphabet

 Global distribution of the Latin alphabet.
 The dark green areas show the countries where this alphabet is the sole main script.
 The light green shows the countries where the alphabet co-exists with other scripts.

-A tribe known as the Latins, who became the Romans, also lived in the Italian peninsula like the Western Greeks.
+The Latin tribes, who became the Romans, shared the Italian peninsula with the Western Greeks.
 From the Etruscans, a tribe living in the first millennium BC in central Italy, and the Western Greeks, the Latins adopted writing in about the 7th century BC.
-In adopting writing from these two groups, the Latins dropped four characters from the Western Greek alphabet.
-They also adapted the Etruscan letter F, pronounced /w/, giving it the /f/ sound, and the Etruscan S, which had three zigzag lines, was curved to make the modern S. To represent the G sound in Greek and the K sound in Etruscan, the gamma was used.
-These changes produced the modern alphabet without the letters G, J, U, W, Y, and Z, as well as some other differences.
+Latin dropped four characters from the Western Greek alphabet.
+It also adapted the Etruscan letter F pronounced /w/, used in Latin for the /f/ sound; and the Etruscan S, written with three zigzag lines, was curved to make the modern S. Latin originally used gamma to represent the /g/ sound in Greek and the /k/ sound in Etruscan.
+This produced the modern alphabet without the letters G, J, U, W, Y, and Z, as well as some other differences.

-C, K, and Q in the Roman alphabet could all be used to write both the //k// and //ɡ// sounds; the Romans soon modified the letter C to make G, inserted it in seventh place, where Z had been, to maintain the gematria (the numerical sequence of the alphabet).
-Over the few centuries after Alexander the Great conquered the Eastern Mediterranean and other areas in the 3rd century BC, the Romans began to borrow Greek words, so they had to adapt their alphabet again to write these words.
-From the Eastern Greek alphabet, they borrowed Y and Z, which were added to the end of the alphabet because the only time they were used was to write Greek words.
+C, K, and Q in the Roman alphabet could all be used to write both //ɡ// and //k// sounds; but Latin soon modified C to create G, inserted as the seventh letter in place of Z, to maintain the gematria (the numerical sequence of the alphabet).
+Over the few centuries after Alexander the Great conquered the Eastern Mediterranean and other areas in the 3rd century BC, Latin began to borrow Greek words, and had to adapt its alphabet again to write these words.
+From the Eastern Greek alphabet, it borrowed Y and Z, which were added as supplements to the end of the alphabet, used only for Greek words.

-The Anglo-Saxons began writing Old English using the Latin alphabet following its introduction alongside Augustine of Canterbury's mission to Christianise Britain in the 6th century.
-Because the rune wen, which was first used to represent the /w/ sound looked like a p that is narrow and triangular, was easy to confuse with an actual p, the /w/ sound began to be written using a double U. Because the u at the time looked like a V, the double U looked like two Vs, W was placed in the alphabet after V. U developed when people began to use the rounded U when they meant the vowel U and the pointed V when the meant the consonant V. J began as a variation of I, in which a long tail was added to the final I when there were several in a row.
-People began to use the J for the consonant and the I for the vowel by the 15th century, and it was fully accepted in the mid-17th century.
+The Anglo-Saxons began writing Old English using the Latin alphabet following its introduction during Augustine of Canterbury's Christian mission to Britain in the 6th century.
+The /w/ sound was originally written with the rune wen, but this could easily be mistaken for a narrow p, and was replaced by double VV.
+The letter V was originally used for both consonant /v/ and vowel /u/, before the latter became differentiated as U, and the related letters U, V, W were placed consecutively in the alphabet.
+The letter J to write /j/ (written as Y in modern English) began as a variation of I, at first as the second letter of double II; general use of J for the consonant and I for the vowel was widespread by the 15th century and fully accepted in the mid-17th century.